 Stress affects everyone.
-While it helps a person cope with tough situations in the short-term, stress can also become a chronic problem.
+While it can help a person cope with tough situations in the short term, stress can also become a chronic problem.
 And when stress levels are elevated for longer than necessary, it can lead to health problems.

 More common symptoms of chronic stress include: higher risk for stroke or heart attack, Type 2 diabetes, overeating, under-eating, alcohol and drug abuse, social withdrawal, irritability, anxiety, depression and insomnia.